syncfusion-content/wpf-docs/wpf/XlsIo/Worksheet-Rows-and-ColumnsManipulation.md

 workbook.Close()

 excelEngine.Dispose()
+{% endhighlight %}

 Here, though the cell B2 has long text, AutoFit will not be applied to this column as the cell inside the range[5, 2, 19, 2] has text smaller than that.
 Similarly, row height for Row 15 will not be affected with AutoFit rows as the range [5, 2, 13, 4] has row height smaller than Row 15.

-> _Note:_
+> Note:

-1. _If a Range is text wrapped, AutoFitColumn method will not be applied on it._
+1. If a Range is text wrapped, AutoFitColumn method will not be applied on it.
-2. _If a Range is merged, AutoFit methods will not be applied on it.
-Note that this is the behavior of MS Word._
+2. If a Range is merged, AutoFit methods will not be applied on it.
+Note that this is the behavior of MS Word.
-3. _Implementation of AutoFit methods are more time consuming.
-Use these methods in minimal for better performance._
+3. Implementation of AutoFit methods are more time consuming.
+Use these methods in minimal for better performance.
->

 ## Group or Ungroup Rows and Columns